Ggjorven/CherryTree/README.md

 1. Clone the repository:
     ```sh
     git clone --recursive https://github.com/ggjorven/CherryTree.git
-    cd PuCherryTreelse
+    cd CherryTree
     ```

 2. Navigate to the scripts folder:
     ```sh
-    cd scripts
+    cd scripts/windows
     ```

+3. (Optional) If you haven't already installed the Vulkan SDK you can install it like this:
+    ```sh
+    ./install-vulkansdk.bat
+    ```

-3. Choose what you want it build to:
+4. Choose what you want it build to:
     - Visual Studio 17 2022:
         ```sh
-        ./gen-vs2022-windows.bat
+        ./gen-vs2022.bat
         ```
     - MinGW make files:
         ```sh
-        ./gen-make-windows.bat
+        ./gen-make.bat
         ```

 ### Linux